PeterLuschny/tablInspector/README.md

 This library can be used in three ways:

-- As a library of Python implementations of lower triangular matrices with integer values values, which can be integrated into your own programs.
+- As a library of Python implementations of lower triangular matrices with integer values, which can be integrated into your own programs.

 - The tblInspector can also be thought of as an app that works like an add-on when displaying some HTML pages of the OEIS (those that are implemented in this library).
 However, you do not have to load an app or add an add-on to your browser, you just need to access these pages via this link: